paganflamingo/FMCW_Volcano_Radar/README.md

 ### Transmitter files

-[transmitter_writeup.md](tx/transmitter_writeup.md), completed on 10/4/2018, contains a description of the heretofore completed work.
+[transmitter_writeup.md](tx/transmitter_writeup.md), completed on 10/4/2018, contains a description of the current progress on the transmitter.

 [waveform.m](tx/waveform.m) contains the code used to generate the chirp waveform vectors.
 The waveform has a sawtooth frequency vs time shape.